dgupta99/git-trial/README.md

-This is the git assignment
+This is the git assignment and conflict branch